 Plan your winterizing and storage ahead, and be sure the holding tanks are drained and flushed thoroughly.
 This is very important, as the frozen sewage and water could seriously damage the system.
-After dumping the tanks, add a quart or two of RV, non-toxic antifreeze to one of the holding tanks and start the macerator pump.
-Run the pump until the RV, non-toxic antifreeze comes out the end of the pump hose.
-Leave dump valves open.
-As extra protection, open the toilet valve and add a quart of RV, non-toxic antifreeze to the Black Water tank and pour a quart of RV, non-toxic antifreeze into a sink drain to protect the holding tanks, valves, and pump from residual water freezing.
+After dumping the tanks, add RV, non-toxic antifreeze to one of the holding tanks and start the macerator pump.
+Run the pump until the RV, non-toxic antifreeze comes out the end of the pump hose, then close the dump valve.
+As extra protection, open the toilet valve and add RV, nontoxic antifreeze through the toilet into the Black Water tank and pour RV, non-toxic antifreeze into a sink drain to protect the holding tanks, valves, and pump from residual water freezing.